 • On the insider capital account – excess distribution gives rise to an intangible asset that increases the capital accounts (ignoring built-in gain / deemed value)

-Examples of Inside Basis
+Examples of Inside Basis in Models

 The first example below shows an example of the inside basis for a tax investor.
 This account includes a step up depreciation and income reallocation in the screenshot below.
 Note in the examples that the balance can be negative — it is not limited by the suspended loss.